Rock Valley College Faces First Amendment Challenge from Student

 “As you can see,” a staff attorney at the Rutherford Institute wrote, “the flyers are not offensive or inflammatory and simply urge people to stand up for their civil liberties and become knowledgeable about their constitutional rights.”
 When Dominic inquired about posting the flyers, however, he was told that he was not allowed to post on campus bulletin boards because he was not a member of a campus club.
 As a non-affiliated student, he could be given access to one “free” and one “event” board in the Student Center Building.

-Posted on September 5, 2012, in Columns and tagged Campus Speech Codes, Civil Rights, First Amendment, Free Speech, Jack Becherer, Rock Valley College, Rutherford Institute, RVC.
+Posted on September 5, 2012, in Musings and tagged Campus Speech Codes, Civil Rights, First Amendment, Free Speech, Jack Becherer, Rock Valley College, Rutherford Institute, RVC.
 Bookmark the permalink.
 Leave a comment.